kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 Tip: If binding to all interfaces, set `HOST=0.0.0.0`.
 Verify this is expected in your environment before enabling.

 ## Deprecation and Browserslist Notes
-- Webpack Dev Server deprecation warnings (`onAfterSetupMiddleware`/`onBeforeSetupMiddleware`) are upstream in CRA webpack-dev-server and are safe.
+- Webpack Dev Server deprecation warnings (`onAfterSetupMiddleware` / `onBeforeSetupMiddleware`) are upstream in CRA/webpack-dev-server and safe.
+They do not affect builds.
+CI path (`start:serve`) avoids running the dev server.
 - Browserslist database: we trigger `npx update-browserslist-db@latest` on `postinstall` to keep it fresh.

 ## Customization